 Botox is commonly recommended to ease the pain from chronic migraines temporarily.
 These headaches occur 15 times or more each month — and the attacks last four or more hours for at least eight of those days.
 These are serious, life-changing headaches.

 If you suffer from debilitating migraine attacks, talk to Dr. Amr Hosny, a leading headache specialist at the Advanced Headache Center in Manhattan or Bergen County, New Jersey.
 This Harvard-trained interventional spine specialist uses the latest medical technology, including Botox for migraines, to help you get back to your normal lifestyle, pain-free.

 The headache specialists at Advanced Headache Center, led by Dr. Hosny, have the latest medical technology for a correct diagnosis.
 He uses Botox injections in his multimodal treatment approach.
-Contact the migraine center nearest you in Midtown Manhattan — or any of the five locations around Paramus, NJ — for effective migraine treatment.
+Contact the migraine center in Midtown Manhattan — or any of the five locations around Paramus, NJ — for effective migraine treatment.